CircuitVerse/Interactive-Book/docs/bool2.md

 ### Minterms

 A minterm is defined as the product term of n variables, in which each of the n variables will appear once either in its complemented or un-complemented form.
-The min term is denoted as mi where i is in the range of 0 ≤ i < 2<sup>n</sup>.
+The minterm is denoted as mi where i is in the range of 0 ≤ i < 2<sup>n</sup>.

 For a 2-variable (x and y) Boolean function, the possible minterms are:

 `x’y’, x’y, xy’ and xy`.

-For a 3-variable (x, y and z) Boolean function, the possible minterms are:
+For a 3-variable (x, y, and z) Boolean function, the possible minterms are:

 `x’y’z’, x’y’z, x’yz’, x’yz, xy’z’, xy’z, xyz’ and xyz.`

 1 – Minterms = minterms for which the function F = 1.
 0 – Minterms = minterms for which the function F = 0.
-Any Boolean function can be expressed as the sum (OR) of its 1- min terms.
+Any Boolean function can be expressed as the sum (OR) of its 1- minterms.
 The representation of the equation will be

 `F(list of variables) = Σ(list of 1-min term indices)`

 Ex: `F (x, y, z) = Σ (3, 5, 6, 7)`

-The inverse of the function can be expressed as a sum (OR) of its 0- min terms.
+The inverse of the function can be expressed as a sum (OR) of its 0- minterms.
 The representation of the equation will be

 `F(list of variables) = Σ(list of 0-min term indices)`
 Ex: `F’ (x, y, z) = Σ (0, 1, 2, 4)`